Near-Optimal Algorithm for Directed Expander Decompositions: Directed Expander Decompositions via the Push-Pull-Relabel Framework

 \section{Directed Expander Decompositions via the Push-Pull-Relabel Framework}

-In this section, we present a full proof of our main technical result that states that if $G$ is initially a $\phi$-expander, then an expander decomposition can be maintained efficiently.
+In this section, we discuss our main technical result that states that if $G$ is initially a $\phi$-expander, then an expander decomposition can be maintained efficiently.
 The algorithm behind this theorem heavily relies on the new push-pull-relabel algorithm presented in the previous section.